Our Building is Open!

 PHC will continue to assess how we can be most effective in bringing hope and light to the community.
 Please join us in prayer for our neighborhood, our city and our country during these times.

-You may contact us at email@example.com if you have specific questions.
-We will still check our email and phone messages during this time.
+You may contact us at firstname.lastname@example.org if you have specific questions.